-Petitioner Father M.S., by counsel Eric K. Powell, appeals the Circuit Court of Wood County's February 25, 2015, order terminating his parental rights to C.W.
+Petitioner Mother A.W., by counsel Jessica E. Myers, appeals the Circuit Court of Wood County's February 25, 2015, order terminating her parental rights to C.W., A.J., and I.J.
 The West Virginia Department of Health and Human Resources ("DHHR"), by counsel Lee Niezgoda, filed its response in support of the circuit court's order.
-The guardian ad litem ("guardian"), Angela Brunicardi-Doss, filed a response on behalf of the child also in support of the circuit court's order.
-On appeal, petitioner alleges that the circuit court erred in (1) adjudicating him an abusing parent because the DHHR failed to prove abuse or neglect by clear and convincing evidence; (2) in terminating his parental rights; (3) in amending its adjudicatory order; (4) and in denying his request for an improvement period.1
+The guardian ad litem ("guardian"), Angela Brunicardi-Doss, filed a response on behalf of the children also in support of the circuit court's order.
+On appeal, petitioner alleges that the circuit court erred (1) in adjudicating her as an abusing parent because the DHHR failed to prove abuse or neglect by clear and convincing evidence; (2) in terminating her parental rights; (3) in amending its adjudicatory order; and (4) in denying her request for an improvement period.1